+A clean office can most certainly impress clients.
 Depending on the size and primary uses of your office, your cleaning needs may be simple or complex.
 A small office with little foot traffic and occupancy may only require cleaning and maintenance once a week or month, while a large corporate office with many employees may need daily cleaning services performed.
-To get a better idea of how often your office should be cleaned, take a look at some common types of cleaning needs in professional office settings:
+To get a better idea of how often a clean office should be a priority to impress clients, take a look at some common types of cleaning needs in professional office settings:

 - Small-Medium Sized Offices: Floors with little foot traffic can be thoroughly cleaned weekly.
 This can become a daily task during times of heavier traffic and seasons where mud, dirt, and debris are more likely to be tracked in.

 - Large Offices: Offices with many employees and visitors are likely to have floors that get dirty quickly.
 Whether it be hardwood, tile, carpet, or otherwise, office floor cleaning should be a daily activity to maintain appearances and help ease the effects of wear and tear caused by heavy foot traffic.